e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

 ```
 cfg 2 45 9 24
 ```
-  This command configures the experiment to run protocol number 2 with parameters:
+  This command configures the experiment to run [protocol #2] with parameters:

   Variable | Value
   ------------ | -------------